IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 In this evaluation, LC is applied only for translations with length above 10 characters.

-#### System Rating
+#### System Ranking
-We plot the systems on XY scatter plot with translation quality on Y axis and length compliance on X axis.
-Systems are ranked based on BERTScore*LC.
+All submissions will be ranked based on a combination of BERTScore and Length Compliance.

-Systems submitted for the above language pairs, will be evaluated on MuST-C (tst-COMMON) and blind test sets (see dataset section for more details).
-In addition to their primary system participants can and are encouraged to submit multiple system runs.
+Systems submitted for the above language pairs, will be evaluated on MuST-C (`tst-COMMON`) and blind test sets (see dataset section for more details).
+In addition to their primary system, participants are encouraged to submit multiple contrastive runs.

 ### Datasets